ulsa/cljwordgraphweb/README.md

 ## Ring

 Ring is a web framework that is simplicity itself.
-It does two things:
+It does mainly these things:

-1. Transforms a HTTP request into a Clojure map, and a Clojure map into a HTTP response
+1. Transforms a HTTP request into a Clojure map
-2. Provides middleware functionality as function wrappers
+2. Passes the map to a Ring handler
+3. Transforms the returned Clojure map into a HTTP response

 Ring handlers are plain Clojure functions that take a map and return a map.
 Ring takes a HTTP request, turns it into a map, passes it into a